Julie Atherton: Stage credits

+Filmography

 Notes From New York

-Atherton is a founding member of the company of Notes From New York, which is a series of shows bringing the works of US composers to the West End stage.
-She has performed in five of the six Notes From New York shows to date.
-She appeared in the one off special Christmas in New York, part of the Notes From New York series, which was held at the Lyric Theatre on 9 December 2007.
+Atherton is a founding member of the company of Notes From New York, bringing the works of US composers to the West End stage.
+She has performed in five of the six Notes From New York shows to date and appeared in the one off special Christmas in New York, part of the series, held at the Lyric Theatre on 9 December 2007.

 As part of Notes From New York, a production of The Last Five Years was held on three consecutive Sundays from 12 October 2008 at the Theatre Royal Haymarket.
-It returned again in May 2009 at the Duchess Theatre where it played for one week.
-She also appeared in Jonathan Larson's tick, tick...
-BOOM! which played at the Duchess Theatre in 2009, having its West End premiere.
+The show also played for one week in May 2009 at the Duchess Theatre.

 Michael Bruce - Unwritten Songs

-Atherton features as a performer on this album with "Portrait of a Princess", which was launched in April on Speckulation's website.
-The song is also featured on Atherton's website.
-The song is also available on Michael Bruce - Unwritten Songs, which Atherton has performed live at the Apollo Theatre twice and live in the Delfont room, in London's West End.
+Atherton features as a performer on the album Unwritten Songs with "Portrait of a Princess".
+The album was launched in April on Speckulation's website.

+The song is also featured on Atherton's website and available on Michael Bruce - Unwritten Songs.
+Atherton has performed it live at the Apollo Theatre twice as well as in the Delfont room, in London's West End.

 Other Ventures

-Since leaving Avenue Q, Atherton has starred in various productions such as Ordinary Days.
-She has performed at the Great British Musical show in the West End.
-Atherton has also performed in West End Live, a showcase which takes place the third weekend in June.

-Then, in her largest solo performance, Atherton performed at the Apollo Theatre in London on 26 June.
-Atherton performed hits from her second CD as well as reuniting and performing with Kate Monster and Daniel Boys, and appearing with special guests Richard Fleeshman, Michael Bruce, Lance Horne, and Tom Parsons on guitar.
+Atherton is also a singer and released three solo albums, A Girl of Few Words (2006), No Space for Air (2010) and Rush of Life (2014).
+She performed at various venues, including her largest solo performance at the Apollo Theatre in London, where she performed hits from her second CD as well as reuniting and performing with Kate Monster and Daniel Boys, and appearing with special guests Richard Fleeshman, Michael Bruce and Lance Horne.